 Managing the Internet of Things (IoT) – and everything else

-Much attention is on to the “Internet of Things (IoT)” as more and more devices connect to, and data circulates in, the clouds.
+Much attention is on to the “Internet of Things (IoT)” as more and more devices connect to, and data circulates, in the cloud.

 Has your organization struggled with managing the expansion?